cloudfoundry/bbs/doc/defining-lrps.md

 ##### `CheckDefinition` [optional] [experiemental]

+`CheckDefinition` provides a more structured way to declare healthchecks.
+It is up to the `Rep` whether to use the `Monitor` action or the `CheckDefinition`.
+See `enable_declarative_healthcheck` property in the [Rep job spec](https://github.com/cloudfoundry/diego-release/blob/develop/jobs/rep/spec)

-If provided, Diego will use the given checks to monitor the health of the long-running process. **note** this is still an experimental feature
+**note** this is still an experimental feature

 ###### `Checks` [repeated]